MayaSaml/nlp-training-lab/04_llm_playground/README.md

 - Document Q&A with retrieval-augmented generation (RAG)
 - Systematic comparison of open-source LLMs for reasoning tasks

-⚙️ Frameworks:
+⚙Frameworks:
 - OpenAI API, HuggingFace Transformers, LangChain, FAISS, PyTorch

-📚 Educational Intent:
+Educational Intent:
-This notebook series is part of my effort to help ML engineers and data scientists break into LLM applications.
-If you're learning or applying LLMs, I hope these examples and walkthroughs serve as a valuable resource.
+This notebook series is part of a broader effort to **share applied LLM knowledge** in a way that’s practical and actionable.
+These labs are intended for other engineers and data scientists building modern NLP and LLM-based systems.

-✅ **Note**: Original materials belong to the authors.
-This repo is an extension for personal learning and educational sharing.
+**Note**: This section is inspired by the book *Hands-On Large Language Models* by Jay Alammar and Maarten Grootendorst — a phenomenal resource for applied large language models.
+I’ve extended several labs with my own experiments and explanations.